 Every employer is required under various regulations to supply employees with a risk assessment before any hazardous activity takes place (common hazardous activities carried out in science departments are listed in the publications below).
-Because it is impracticable for the employer to write risk assessments for each of the many activities in school science, WGSF follows the recommendation of the Health and Safety Commission to adopt published 'model' or 'general' risk assessments which school science departments adapt to their local circumstances.
+Because it is impracticable for the employer to write risk assessments for each of the many activities in school science, WGSF follows the recommendation of the Health and Safety Commission to adopt published

 &lt;sup>1 Risk assessments are required by the Control of Substances Hazardous to Health (COSHH) Regulations), the Management of Health & Safety at Work Regulations, the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) and many others.

 Current versions of all CLEAPSS publications for secondary schools are available to members on the CLEAPSS website.